samuxyz/mongo-blog/tutorial-review.md

 npx express-generator
 ```

+By using npx we can execute express-generator without installing the packeage.

 You will be prompted several questions to create the `package.json` file such as the project's name, version, and more.
 Add the following code to the `package.json` file::